 After the recovery process is complete and all available refrigerant has been removed from the system, it's ready for evacuation.
 When a system is severely low on refrigerant or has been opened for repair, moisture and air enter the system.
 Moisture and air are removed from the system with a vacuum pump to draw the system into a vacuum.

-Moisture in an R-134a system will mix and react with the refrigerant and oil used in the system.
+Moisture in an R-134a system mixes and reacts with the refrigerant and oil in the system.
 It forms a corrosive hydrochloric acid that corrodes lines, clogs screens, and damages other components in the system.
 It blends with the hygroscopic oils used in today's R-134a systems, reducing their ability to lubricate components like the compressor.
-Performing an evacuation will not remove metal shavings from a system though, this will require a flush.
+Performing an evacuation does not remove metal shavings from a system though, this requires a flush.

-Once the system is resealed, a vacuum pump is used to draw the system to a vacuum of 29.75 "hg or greater.
-By bringing a closed system into a vacuum, the boiling point is greatly reduced and any moisture boils into a vapor.
-It is then carried out through the vacuum pump.
+A vacuum pump is used to draw the system to a vacuum of 29.75 "hg or greater.
+By bringing a closed system into a vacuum, the boiling point is greatly reduced, and any moisture boils into a vapor that's pulled out through the vacuum pump.

-If a system has been opened for repair, vacuum should be pulled for at least 30 minutes.
+If a system has been opened for repair, a vacuum should be pulled for at least 30 minutes.
 Check with manufacturer's specifications.
-If a system is left open and exposed to outside air and humidity for a long time, the pump down time should be increased significantly.
+If a system is left open and exposed to outside air and humidity for a long time, the pump on-time should be increased significantly.